 Students are expected to maintain a general state of good health.
 The Gayle Greve Hunt School of Nursing does not provide health insurance for students or their dependents.
-Students are required to maintain health insurance coverage for each semester of enrollment and be prepared to provide proof of coverage at any time during a semester.
+Students are required to maintain health insurance coverage for each semester of enrollment and be prepared to provide proof of coverage at any time during a semester per HSCEP OP 77.22 Mandatory Student Health Insurance Requirement.
 Failure to maintain coverage can result in exclusion from clinical practice, holds on records and potential course failure(s).
 Medical bills incurred by a student are the responsibility of the student.